sasmithx/Chat_Application_Socket_Progrmming/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://choosealicense.com/licenses/mit/)  file for details.
+This project is licensed under the MIT License - see the [MIT License](LICENSE)  file for details.